KenyaSaitoh/brain2doc/README.md

     If not specified, the relevant source will be skipped.
 ```

-Certainly!
-Here's the information translated to English in Markdown format:

----

 # Console Display Contents

 When you launch this tool, the following information will be displayed on the console: